enso-org/benchmarks/README.md

 ### Tree Sum

-This benchmark measures the time it takes to sum elements of a binary tree.
+This benchmark measures the time it takes to sum the elements of a binary tree.
 It checks the performance of traversal of more complex data structures and recursion.